- Brush Cutters vs. String Trimmers: What’s The Difference?

 Electric engines tend to be either on or off.
 That means when you’re not actively cutting, they aren’t vibrating, and that can give you a short break from all of that vibration and noise.

 If you’re investing a lot of money into a piece of equipment like this, you’ll want to consider the types of blade available for your unit, as well as the cost of replacement blades.
 Similarly, even string trimmers offer different diameters of cord, and units which use thicker cord often can handle more rugged cutting duties than their lightweight cousins.

 Blades often are available in nylon or metal versions.
 In most situations, a metal blade is better as it can handle the heavy-duty materials with ease.
 Within that category, a steel blade is the best choice by far.

 Nylon is generally meant for more typical lawn care solutions, as they rapidly get dinged up and can break far easier.

 Overall, I personally prefer to go for the more heavy-duty options over the lighter ones, as you’ll be regularly replacing lighter cord or nylon blades and can get more longevity over the heavier options.

 Quick-Change Heads And Other Add-Ons

-In order for brush cutters to be more versatile, interchangeable heads and attachment choices are a must.
-Selecting a model like this means it’s more affordable over time since it will work for both large and small tasks.
+In order for brush cutters to be more versatile, interchangeable heads and multiple attachments are a must.
+Selecting a model with an attachment system like this means it’s more affordable over time since it will work for both large and small tasks.

 The most convenient and popular options come with a blade attachment and a string trimmer head, allowing you to use the brush trimmer to whack weeds and edge along with cutting heavier stuff.